Tuscany has countless natural springs and many spa towns that were established in ancient times thanks to this precious gift of the Earth.

 The water of this spa has anti-inflammatory and regenerative properties, while its muds are a cure for joint ailments.

-In the mountains of Bagni di Lucca there are waters rich in calcium, bicarbonate and sulphate that are beneficial for rheumatism as well as vascular, skin and gynaecological problems.
+In Bagni di Lucca you can find waters rich in calcium, bicarbonate and sulphate that are beneficial for rheumatism as well as vascular and skin problems.

 Montecatini Terme is considered to be the leading spa town in Italy, so it has a long tradition in using thermal water, pure and rich with precious elements; they are used in therapies as well as drinking water.
-Situated in the province of Pistoia, this spa town is well equipped for relaxing holidays in one of the many spas around the town: there are, in fact, nine thermal centres immersed in the extensive thermal parkland.
+Situated in the Valdinievole area, this spa town is well equipped for relaxing holidays in one of the many spas around the town: there are, in fact, three thermal centres immersed in the extensive thermal parkland.

 The first establishments were built during the 15th century (even though the therapeutic properties of the waters in this area were already known about in Roman times), and many of these spas are built in Art Nouveau style.
 Il Tettuccio – one of the first establishments – is regarded as the symbol of the town.